factor/factor/basis/cpu/arm/64/SIMD.md

 ## Validation and measurement

+Reloading `compiler.cfg.instructions` also regenerates the instruction builders, operand metadata, and register-renaming methods in already loaded compiler vocabularies.
+For an existing image left with missing generated words such as `^^blend-vector`, run `"compiler.cfg.instructions" reload` before loading SIMD again.
+A fresh bootstrap is not required for this recovery.

 The assembler tests include encodings independently produced by Clang targeting `armv8.6-a+fp16`.
 SIMD tests compare compiled intrinsics, forced reference implementations, and ordinary calls.
 Extension tests compare native and disabled